johnnycyberseed/ibm-zk/pages/IMS TM.md

 	- message is received by [[IMS TM/OTMA]]
 	- it hands the message to the [[IMS TM/Queue Manager]]
 	- the [[IMS TM/Scheduler]] services that queue
-		- determines which dependent region the target application lives
+		- determines which [[IMS Dependent Region]] the target application lives
 		- activates that application and points it to the message in the queue
 	- the application wakes, de-queues the message and processes it -